 (Note: – CurrencyFair use CHAPS to send GBP payments – and some banks in Northern Ireland will charge you to receive it – about £6 is normal.)

 Peer to peer currency exchange works by matching up people who want to exchange currencies.
 For example – Joe in Ireland might want to send €1000 to his son who is a student in the UK .
 While Frank , working in the UK wants to transfer Sterling to the value of €1000 back to his family in Ireland.
 An automated match is made behind the scenes at an agreed exchange rate by these “peer-to-peer “exchange companies and they handle the transfer payments for a small fee .

 For security purposes you will usually need to provide some proof of ID before doing your first transfer on these websites.

-If you are just going on a holiday and want to get some foreign currency in cash before you travel – you should read our article on Travel Money .
+If you are just going on a business trip or holiday and want to get some foreign currency in cash before you travel – you should read our article on Travel Money .
 We found that No1 Currency were giving the best deal on buying Sterling in our latest survey – and they deliver it to your home for free on orders over €750

 If you use your debit or credit card whilst abroad for day to day spending ther will be additional fees and charges when you spend outside the Eurozone – find out more in our article on Card Charges outside the Eurozone